-We are conducting, and intend in the future to conduct, one or more of our clinical trials with trial sites that are located outside the U.S. Although the FDA may accept data from clinical trials conducted outside the U.S., acceptance of these data is subject to certain conditions imposed by the FDA.
+We are conducting, and intend in the future to conduct, one or more of our clinical trials outside the U.S. For example, we currently conduct or plan to conduct clinical trials in Canada, Australia, South Korea, Poland, Spain, Taiwan, the U.K., Italy, Austria, Israel, Singapore, the Netherlands, Germany, Belgium, Lithuania, the Czech Republic, Norway, Denmark, and France.
+Although the FDA may accept data from clinical trials conducted outside the U.S., acceptance of these data is subject to certain conditions imposed by the FDA.
 For example, the clinical trial must be well designed and conducted and performed by qualified investigators in accordance with good clinical practice ("GCP").
 The FDA must be able to validate the data from the trial through an onsite inspection if necessary.
 The trial population must also have a similar profile to the U.S. population, and the data must be applicable to the U.S. population and U.S. medical practice in ways that the FDA deems clinically meaningful, except to the extent the disease being studied does not typically occur in the U.S. In addition, while these clinical trials are subject to applicable local laws, the FDA acceptance of the data will be dependent upon its determination that the trials also complied with all applicable U.S. laws and regulations.

 There can be no assurance that the FDA will accept data from clinical trials conducted outside of the U.S. If the FDA does not accept the data from any trial that we conduct outside the U.S., it would likely result in the need for additional trials, which would be costly and time-consuming and delay or permanently halt our development of our product candidates.